Parkhill with fogging

 See the description for information!

 In 2010 I decided to start taking photos with my collection of film cameras, using a different one each week.
-The project is now in its fifth year, and since May 2011 I have been writing a regular column about it in the UK magazine "Amateur Photographer".
+After 10 years, and 522 cameras, I brought the project to a close.
+I have been writing a regular column about it in the UK magazine "Amateur Photographer" since 2011.

 This strange looking camera, despite resembling a fairly recent camcorder, is in fact a 35mm half-frame SLR.
 It was made around 1988 and has a 3x zoom and fully automatic focus and exposure.
 I've loaded it with a Kodak Color Plus ISO 200 film, and plan to make some contact sheet joiners.